-The Okavango Delta in Botswana is one of the most beautiful landscapes in all of Africa, and it’s also an incredible spot for wildlife viewing.
+The Okavango Delta in Botswana is one of the most beautiful landscapes in Africa, and it’s also an incredible spot for wildlife viewing.

 The best way to experience this unique corner of the world is in a mokoro on an Okavango Delta safari.

-A mokoro is a traditional dugout canoe that is propelled not by rowing but by “poling”.
-The person acting as the poler stands up in the back of the canoe and pushes the boat along using a long pole.
+A mokoro is a traditional dugout canoe that is propelled not by rowing but by “poling.”
+The person acting as the poler stands up in the canoe’s back and pushes the boat along using a long pole.

 A local will do the poling for you, so you can sit back and relax and watch the scenery go by.
 But if you’d like to try your hand at it, they will be happy to teach you.
 It’s harder than it looks!